L. A. Ramdas: Life

-Ramdas was born in Palghat, Kerala and after his graduation he trained in physics and was a student of C. V. Raman as Palit Research Scholar from 1923-1926.
+Ramdas was born in Palghat, Kerala and after his graduation he trained in physics and was a student of C. V. Raman as Palit Research Scholar from 1923 to 1926.
 He worked on light scattering and recorded what is now called the "Raman effect".
-He received a Ph.D. from the Calcutta University and joined the Indian Meteorological Department on September 15, 1926 at Simla.
+He received a Ph.D. from the Calcutta University and joined the Indian Meteorological Department on September 15, 1926, at Simla.
 He also briefly studied thin-films and in 1927 he boldly suggested that the observed decline in rainfall over half a century may have been due to reduced evaporation caused by a thin layer of oil on the seas due to anthropogenic activity.
 When a separate division of agricultural meteorology was started in Pune he was placed in charge of it on August 22, 1932.
 This become a directorate in 1946 and he served as director.
 In 1953 he became a deputy director-general of observatories and retired in 1956.
-He subsequently joined the National Physical Laboratory at New Delhi and was an Emeritus Professor in 1965.
+He subsequently joined the National Physical Laboratory at New Delhi and was an emeritus professor in 1965.

 His major work was on agricultural meteorology and began a project on "Weather in relation to crops" which was to become the "Agri Met" division of the IMD, among the earliest groups in the world to have such a specialization.
 As part of this work, he started looking at climate phenomena near the ground.
 Ramdas devised a system of measuring effective rainfall that included a rain-gauge held below a layer of soil and plants that simulated the land.
 He has been called the father of agricultural meteorology in India.
 Among his contributions were crop weather calendars which examined detrimental weather in the phases of crop growth in the various agro-climatic regions of India.
 He also studied microclimate in crop ecosystems, pest and disease relationships with weather apart from soil-water relationships.
 He served on the Commission on Agricultural Meteorology of the World Meteorological Organization.

 Ramdas was a Fellow (since 1935) of the National Institute of Sciences of India (which became Indian National Science Academy in 1970).

 He also served as President of the Physics Section of the Indian Science Congress.

 He received the Padma Shri Award in 1958.
 He received the title of the Member of the Order of the British Empire (MBE) in 1945.

 L.A.
 Ramdas died on January 1, 1979.